jelittle/Dropbox_download/readme.md

-# Dropbox Download
+# Dropbox Large Download

-Tool for downloading large files from dropbox. useful for downloading directly to servers rather than going downloading to pc then through some rsync/scp..etc
+Tool for downloading large files from dropbox.
+It is functional but definitely has some rough edges, check issues for more in-depth explanations useful for downloading directly to servers rather than downloading to pc then through some rsync/scp..etc

 ## Features
 - Automates downloading datasets from Dropbox.